Vong Phaophanit and Claire Oboussier

 Vong Phaophanit (born 1961, Laos) and Claire Oboussier (born 1963, London) are artists based in London who have collaborated for the past 25 years.
 Their studio encompasses a wide variety of media including films, books, large-scale installations and photographic and sculptural works.
 They have created a number of major public commissions.

 Biographies

 Vong Phaophanit

 Phaophanit was born in Savannakhet, Laos in 1961.
 He was educated in Paris and later studied at the Ecole des Beaux Arts, Aix en Provence, in France.

 Claire Oboussier

-Oboussier was born in London.
+Oboussier was born in London, placed in care and adopted, and subsequently grew up in Devon.
 She graduated from the University of Sussex in 1986 (BA (Hons)) and the University of Bristol in 1994 (PhD).